Young00001/VMware_ESXi8/README.md

 In this repository I will be guiding you through the **Installation** and **Configuration** process for **VMware ESXi VSphere8**

-With this configuration you will be able to use this configured server for the following:
+With this guide you will be able to use this configured server for the following:

 - **Remote Client Sessions**
 - **Remote File Transfer**